colinflaher/colinflaher/README.md

 - 🪬 I enjoy being active on campus and am part of the LSA Executive board [LSA INSTRAGRAM](https://www.instagram.com/jmu_lsa/)

 - 🌱 I enjoy thrifting, taking pictures and playing soccer.
-I come from a Peruvian background and am excited for what the rest of my life has to offer **My Likes and Bio**
+I come from a Peruvian background and am excited for what the rest of my life has to offer

 - 🏃‍♂️ I recently got back into running [STRAVA Account](https://www.strava.com/athletes/184117799)